Pandora and the Flying Dutchman: Plot

 The evening before his execution, a mysterious force opened the Dutchman's prison doors and allowed him to escape to his waiting ship, where in a dream it was revealed to him that his wife was innocent and he was doomed to sail the seas for eternity, unless he could find a woman who loved him enough to die for him.
 Every seven years, the Dutchman can go ashore for six months to search for that woman.

 Despite her impending wedding to Stephen, Pandora declares her love for Hendrik, but he is unwilling to have her die for his sake, and tries to provoke her into hating him.
 Juan Montalvo, an arrogant, famous bullfighter, comes to Esperanza.
-In love with Pandora, he murders Hendrik out of jealousy, but, as soon as he leaves, Hendrik comes back to life.
+In love with Pandora, he murders Hendrik out of jealousy, but as soon as he leaves, Hendrik comes back to life.
 When Montalvo sees Hendrik in the audience at the bullfight the next day, he becomes petrified with fear and is fatally gored by the bull.
 Before dying, Montalvo tells Pandora about his murder of his romantic rival, leaving her confused.

 On the eve of her wedding, Pandora asks Geoffrey if he knows anything about Hendrik that will clear up her confusion.
 Once he sees the Flying Dutchman preparing to sail away, he hands her his translation of the notebook.
 However, the Dutchman's yacht is becalmed, and, on learning the truth, Pandora swims out to Hendrik again.
 He shows her a small portrait of his murdered wife, who looked exactly like Pandora.
-Hendrik explains that he saw she was his chance to finally escape his doom, but tried to push her away to save her, and she says she is willing to die for him.
+Hendrik explains that he saw her as his chance to finally escape his doom, but tried to push her away to save her, and she says she is willing to die for him.
 When Pandora asks how long they have left together, Hendrik replies that it does not matter, as the perfectness of their love places them outside of time.
-They kiss, and suddenly, there is a fierce storm.
+They kiss, and suddenly, a fierce storm erupts.
 Geoffrey watches as the vessel is overwhelmed and sinks.

-The only survivor who knows the truth, Geoffrey toasts the Dutchman: "May the consummation of your love endure as long as the punishment that made you worthy of it!"
+The only survivor who knows the truth, Geoffrey toasts the Dutchman: "May the consummation of your love endure as long as the punishment that made you worthy of it."